frtib/tsp-redesign/_pia/crs.md

 1. Notice and Opportunities for Consent
    Federal employees in the FERS retirement system and members of the uniformed services who began serving on or after January 1, 2018 are automatically enrolled in the TSP.
 The participant’s employing agency or service provides participants with relevant information about the TSP.

-   <p>Federal employees in the CSRS retirement system and members of the uniformed services who began serving before January 1, 2018 are enrolled in the TSP after making a contribution election.
-The form used to make a contribution election contains a Privacy Act Notice.</p>
+   Federal employees in the CSRS retirement system and members of the uniformed services who began serving before January 1, 2018 are enrolled in the TSP after making a contribution election.
+The form used to make a contribution election contains a Privacy Act Notice.

 2. Inquiries & Redress
    Participants and beneficiaries have several options to access information regarding their accounts and the TSP.
 Participants may access their account information via My Account in order to view or make changes to their account and to view their information.
 Participants may also call into FRTIB’s ThriftLine in order to speak with a PSR associate.
 Once the participant’s identity is authenticated, the PSR associate can assist with information about his or her account.
 Additionally, PSR associates can mail account specific information to participants.
 {:.alpha}

 ## Data Quality & Integrity